the-fayed/e-commerce/README.md

 ```

-1. Then, you need to run `npm install` to install app dependencies.
+Then, you need to run `npm install` to install app dependencies.

-1. finally, you need to set up the environment variables:
+Finally, you need to set up the environment variables:

 ``` env
 # DB